meilisearch/documentation/learn/core_concepts/documents.md

 Documents are represented as `JSON objects`: key-value pairs enclosed by curly brackets.
 As such, [any rule that applies to formatting `JSON objects`](https://www.w3schools.com/js/js_json_objects.asp) also applies to formatting MeiliSearch documents.
 For example, **an attribute must be a string**, while **a value must be a valid [`JSON` data type](https://www.w3schools.com/js/js_json_datatypes.asp)**.

-As an example, let's say you are making an **[index][indexes]** that contains information about movies.
+As an example, let's say you are creating an **[index][indexes]** that contains information about movies.
 A sample document might look like this:

 ```json
 {